nrwl/nx-react-native/packages/react-native/README.md

 To publish packages to a local registry, do the following:

 - Download Nx main repo.
 In the nx main repo, run `yarn local-registry start` in Terminal 1 (keep it running)
-- In the Nx main repo, run `yarn local-registry clear`
+- In the Nx main repo, run `yarn local-registry clear` in Terminal 2
 - In the current NX-react-native repo, run `yarn local-registry enable` in Terminal 3
 - Run `yarn build` in Terminal 3
 - Run `yarn release 999.9.9 latest --local` in Terminal 3